vinay-singh-dev/BhumiLedger/Domain.md

 What is written on chain? =  Every document is written as hash number on chain if anyone tries to change or edit document then hash changes from previous to new and new hash is added but previous hash will not be deleted.

-When is it written? = when new documents and new ownership is approved by authorities and both sides of buyer and seller then its stored in hash and that cannot be edited removed in any case because if later conflicat arises which is highly impossible there will be no way anyone can delete those documents change names etc.
+When is it written? = when new documents and new ownership is approved by authorities and both sides of buyer and seller then its stored in hash and that cannot be edited removed because if later conflicat arises nobody can delete those documents change names etc.

-What guarantee does that give? = No false ownership will be there is these things are implemented because once there is no way to edit documents once they are uploaded and a hash is formed there is no way anyone can forge documents and get away with it.
+What guarantee does that give? = this guarantees that ownership will be protected by blockchain and every change will be recorded any editing in documents will be records and saved.

+nobody can forge documents and get away with it.

 documents cannot be uploaded directly on blockchain but hash can so we store hash on blockchain if document changes hash changes and new hash added but old one is still stored nothing can be edited and deleted.